NLeSC/collab-demos/README.md

 - For physical access to the Collab, ask Maarten for his key.
 Or, check the key locker next to Karima for a shared key.
 - A Collaboratorium howto by SURFsara is available [here](https://www.surf.nl/binaries/content/assets/surf/en/2015/collab_manual.pdf) or [here](/doc/collab_manual.pdf);
 - You can find the Collaboratorium's agenda [here](https://userinfo.surfsara.nl/systems/collaboratorium/agenda).
-Reservations can be made by sending an email to [collaboratorium@surfsara.nl](mailto:collaboratorium@surfsara.nl);
+Reservations can be made by sending an email to [collaboratorium@surfsara.nl](mailto:collaboratorium@surfsara.nl); adding the Collab agenda to Outlook goes like [this](/blob/master/doc/add-collab-calendar-to-outlook.md).
 - Instructions on setting up a Skype meeting can be found [here](/doc/setting-up-a-skype-meeting.md);

 Overview of Collab demos: